Table of Contents

-We captured both 360 videos with the iPhone 11 Pro Max as it is just not possible to do the same with the DSLR, especially with all the seaming and stitching required should anyone attempts to do so.
+We captured both 360 videos with the iPhone 11 Pro Max as it is just not possible to do the same with the DSLR, especially with all the seaming and stitching required should anyone attempt to do so.

 Smartphone vs. DSLR: What Makes One Better Than the Other?

 As we have mentioned at the outset, each photography device serves a unique purpose.
 It’s not really a question of superiority but more of the purpose behind your photography.
 By knowing the strengths and limitations of each, you’ll be able to understand how to use both devices to your benefit.

 Let’s see what makes a smartphone and a DSLR a yea or nay.

 Anyone will probably say that a DSLR can capture better quality photos than a smartphone, especially because of the bevy of features and adjustable settings it has, which gives users more freedom to control the quality of the images.

 While this is true, let’s not forget that technology has been rapidly improving, particularly in the smartphone department.
 Currently, the largest camera sensor in terms of megapixels is 48MP.
-This is excluding Xiaomi’s 108-megapixel camera, which is only currently available for the Chinese market.
+This excludes Xiaomi’s 108-megapixel camera, which is only currently available for the Chinese market.

-The iPhone 11 Pro Max has a 12-megapixel camera but with the GemLightbox’s perfect jewelry lighting environment and the GemLightbox app, we were able to capture a professional-quality photo that is even better than the DSLR, especially if it’s only for social media and other web purposes.
+The iPhone 11 Pro Max has a 12-megapixel camera but with GemLightbox’s perfect jewelry lighting environment and the GemLightbox app, we were able to capture a professional-quality photo that is even better than the DSLR, especially if it’s only for social media and other web purposes.

 Accessibility and Portability